Professor Katharine Murphy

 Co-organiser for the Sixtieth Anniversary Conference of the Association of Hispanists of Great Britain and Ireland, hosted by the University of Exeter in 2015.
 The event was attended by the Spanish Ambassador, the Spanish Minister Counsellor for Cultural and Scientific Affairs, and 160 delegates. http://humanities.exeter.ac.uk/modernlanguages/research/conferences/associationofhispanistsofgreatbritainandireland/#d.en.406017

-Katharine has been commended by the University for teaching quality, good practice and high student ratings for her modules via Accelerate and Mace.
+She has been commended for teaching quality, good practice and strong student ratings for her modules.
 She has previously received nominations for Innovative Teaching in the Guild Teaching Awards.

 For Katharine's Case Study interview on multi-disciplinary learning for the University's Education Strategy, see: http://www.exeter.ac.uk/about/vision/educationstrategy/aims/multi-disciplinarylearningforglobalchallenges/drkatharinemurphy/